 11) The Original Guitar Stool (Wooden)

 Many of the stools featured in this list have been designed to accommodate other instruments as well. however, this stool has been specifically designed by a physical therapist, for guitar playing.
-This means that ergonomics were the most important design factor of this product.
+This means that ergonomics was the most important design factor of this product.
+Thus, making it one of the best stools specifically for guitars.

 The features of the Wooden guitar stool include: